 - 1. The equipment shall not be dependent on a single ac power source.
-The power source shall be a station battery or an uninterruptible power source capable of supporting the anticipated load for at least eight hours. - Communication only facilities (terminal or intermediate) shall have a battery rated for at least eight (8) hours and a suitable backup power source for extended periods. - This includes telephone company equipment co-located with MP or DE equipment. - 2.
+The power source shall be a station battery or an uninterruptible power source capable of supporting the anticipated load for at least eight hours. - Communication only facilities (terminal or intermediate) shall have a battery rated for at least eight (8) hours and a suitable backup power source for extended periods. - This includes carrier services equipment co-located with Market Participant (MP) or Designated Entity (DE) equipment. - 2.
 The equipment shall be capable of operating in a temperature range of -20°C to +50 °C for equipment within the control building or -40 °C to +50 °C for equipment installed in other outdoor enclosures.
 This temperature range is based upon the conditions that could exist when the ac power source is lost and as a result, air conditioning or heating is lost.